granttigera/PiStack/README.md

 # Raspberry Pi3, Kubernetes 1.9.6, Calico 3.2.1

 This guide is to help you deploy Kubernetes and Calico on Raspberry Pi3's.
 This guide is based on 5 pi's (1 master, 1 etcd, 3 worker nodes).
-I had challenges with the kube-apiserver crashing during the `kubeadm init` bring up so I have dedicated one pi to run etcd.
+I had challenges with the kube-apiserver crashing during the `kubeadm init` bring up so I have dedicated one pi to run etcd for both Kubernetes and Calico.

 ## On mac
 Install pv and awscli for hypriot flash util.
 Install wget to grab hypriot arm64 build.
 Flash sdcard for master1